DforDivya/VSDBabySoC/README.md

 # 🚀 WEEK_2: About Soc and Labs on VSDBabySoC

  # Overview:
+A System on a Chip (SoC) is like a mini-computer built on a single chip.
+Instead of having separate parts for each function, an SoC combines everything into one small package.
+This makes it especially useful for devices where space, power, and efficiency are important, like smartphones, smartwatches, and tablets.

+## Why SoCs Are Awesome?
+- A System-on-Chip (SoC) is an integrated circuit that contains all the required electronic circuits for a fully functional system.
+- Designing SoCs involves hardware and software to control the processor, peripherals, and interfaces.
+- **Space Saving**: By combining everything into one chip, SoCs help make devices smaller and more portable.
+- **Energy Efficient**: Because all the parts are so close together, they use less power, which is especially important for battery-operated devices.
+- **High Performance**: Since data doesn't have to travel far, SoCs can process information faster.
+- **Cost Effective**: Building a single chip is often cheaper than using multiple parts, reducing the cost for manufacturers and, ultimately, for consumers.
+- **Reliable**: Fewer parts mean fewer points of failure, making devices with SoCs generally more dependable.

 BabySoC is a simplified, open-source SoC built around the RVMYTH processor core, a RISC-V-based CPU.
 It integrates a Phase-Locked Loop (PLL) for precise clock generation and a 10-bit Digital-to-Analog Converter (DAC) for interfacing with external analog systems.
 While the DAC allows BabySoC to interact with devices such as televisions or mobile phones by converting digital signals to analog, this task emphasizes understanding the internal digital behavior through simulation.

 # **Focus on:**